 LE PROCOPE: Visit the Oldest Restaurant in Paris

 The news about the terrible terrorist attacks in Paris got me thinking about this beautiful city in all its beauty.
 I’m thinking about its glorious history and rich culture and how most of the people on this planet think about Paris as the birthplace of the contemporary art and human liberty.
-And art in France covers all the aspects of life – music, acting, written word, architecture, fashion, etiquette … and food, of course!
-There is one place in Paris which incorporates all of these: the oldest, still working restaurant in Paris.
-Let me introduce you Le Procope.
+And art in France covers all the aspects of life – music, acting, the written word, architecture, fashion, etiquette … and food, of course!
+There is one place in the City of Light which incorporates all of these: the oldest, still working restaurant in Paris.
+Let me introduce you Le Procope, Paris.

 Some intriguing facts about Le Procope: